Professional Photography & Printing

 Antelope Canyon

-After visiting Zion National my next destination was Antelope Canyon.
-Good thing about trips like this is that sometimes under some circumstances the plans can change and you have to improvise.
-This trip wasn’t an exception, on my way to Page city I saw sign of Coral Pink Sand Dunes and I thought this will be a great place to shoot at sunrise, and I turned from my way and headed to the campground of Sand Dunes.
-But all my plans and expectations were ruined by heavy rain, there was mud all over the place so once I woke up at 7am I had nothing else to do but drive directly to Antelope Canyon.
-The rain went on and on and I already started accepting the idea that Antelope won’t be accessible for visitors, and I was right when I arrived to Lower part of the canyon.
-To visit this canyon you need a guide , and once I arrived there were 2 guys sitting in an old muscle car , my first thought was that they are visitors, and I had kind of relief that canyon is open, but unfortunately those two guys were local guides, and they told […]
+After visiting Zion National Park, my next destination was Antelope Canyon.
+One of the great things about trips like this is that plans can sometimes change on the fly, and you have to improvise — and this trip was no exception.
+On my way to Page, I saw a sign for Coral Pink Sand Dunes and thought it would be a perfect sunrise shooting location.
+I turned off my route and headed toward the campground, but all my plans were washed away by heavy rain.
+The next morning, when I woke up at 7 a.m., the campground was a mud pit.
+There was nothing to do but drive straight to Antelope Canyon.
+The rain continued, and I began to accept the possibility that the canyon might be closed — and I was right when I reached the Lower Antelope Canyon.
+To enter, you need a guide.
+When I arrived, I saw two guys sitting in an old muscle car.
+My first thought was that they were visitors, and I felt a small relief that the canyon was open.
+Unfortunately, they were local guides — and they told me it was closed for the day due to rain.
+I could try again […]

 Sep 11